Painting your house exterior: should you hand-brush the paint or spray it on and how much should you use?

 Determining quantity is no minor issue if you are purchasing high-quality, expensive paint.
 Throughout an entire house, it can make several hundred dollars' difference.

 Brushing vs. Spraying

 - Brushing: Many homeowners brush paint on their house exterior.
-Brushing affords you a quicker start time, far less masking, more attention to details, thicker coat, and less paint used per square foot.
+Brushing affords you quicker start time, far less masking, more attention to details, thicker coat, and less paint used per square foot.
 But brushing is more physically demanding than spraying, a challenge many homeowners are not up to.

 - Spraying: Spraying your exterior means you can cover tricky obstructions from utilities (wires, pipes, gas meters) and architectural details.
 Once you have everything masked and taped-up, spraying is faster than brushing.
-But cover-up is a killer, as everything within the range of several feet must be covered.
+But the cover-up is a killer, as everything within the range of several feet must be covered.

 Judging How Much To Use